SummerForeverCo/duck-plot/docs/color.md

 # Using color

-There are a few ways to use color in Observable Plot.
+There are a few ways to use color in DuckPlot.
 You can use the `.color()` method to specify a column to use for color encoding.
 You can also use the `.color()` method to specify a color value directly.